-Occasionally I reprint stories I wrote while working as a foreign correspondent.
+Occasionally I reprint stories I wrote while working as a foreign correspondent for the Chicago Tribune.
 Here is one I wrote from Bangkok, Thailand in 1985.
-It examines the attitudes some Asian countries have toward Western (read “American”) culture—specifically, its music, its films and what some consider its promiscuous lifestyle.
-Not much has changed since I filed this story thirty-two years ago.
+It examines the attitudes some Asian countries have toward Western (read “American”) culture—specifically, its music, its films, and what some consider its promiscuous lifestyle.
+Not much has changed since I filed this story thirty-four years ago.

 BANGKOK, Thailand–Two months ago, at the peak of its popularity, the hit song “One Night in Bangkok” (see link at end of story) was banned by the government here.
 The reason: It was seen as a Western perversion of Thai culture.